roaked/roaked.github.io/content/docs/competitions/fst.md

 ![sada](https://media2.giphy.com/media/KyGTYGI7aNYNY3Ryr8/giphy.gif)

 {{< hint warning>}}
-**Disclaimer**: Only little information is divulged here as it is NDA-related - mainly for car transmission design, gear fabrication and lubrication.
+**Disclaimer**: **Only little information is divulged here as it is NDA-related.
+Calculations are spared**

+The content consists mainly on certain topics for car transmission design, gear fabrication and lubrication.
 The design and implementation follows a similar process to the one implemented at [*Car Transmission Design*](https://ricardochin.com/docs/design/manual-transmission-design/), but for epicyclical gear trains.
 {{< /hint>}}

 ## 1 Background